 The environmental conditions associated with the Site structures is being evaluated as part of the environmental due diligence process.
-As part of this evaluation, True North was retained to assess hazardous materials, universal waste materials and other regulated materials associated with the existing six on-site structures prior to planned demolition at the Site.
+As part of this evaluation, True North was retained to assess hazardous materials, universal waste materials and other regulated materials associated with the existing five on-site structures and portions of a tunnel system prior to planned demolition at the Site.
 The purpose of the assessment was to identify the presence, location and approximate quantity/volume of materials at the Site to assist in the management and/or disposal of identified materials.